-The Future Farming Resilience Fund is designed to provide business support to farmers and land managers during the early years of the agricultural transition.
+The Future Farmer Resilience Fund is designed to provide business support to farmers and land managers during the early years of the agricultural transition.
 It does this by awarding grants to organisations who help farmers and land managers to:

 - understand the changes that are happening

 - identify how, what and when they may need to adapt their business models

 The second phase of the support will be available, free of charge, from September 2022 onwards.
 Any farmer or land manager currently in receipt of Direct Payments is eligible to apply.
 There are several organisations offering the support to Warwickshire farmers so please visit this page to see the list.

 The RPA has recently launched the first in a new podcast series which will offer support and guidance to farmers, landowners and rural communities navigating agricultural transition.
 Listen on Apple and Spotify or through Buzzsprout.
 If you would like RPA to cover a particular topic with their subject experts, please email External.Affairs@rpa.gov.uk

 The Landworker’s Alliance advice aims to help farmers and land managers prepare for the agricultural transition and build farm businesses that will work for you and future generations.
 They will encourage and support the integration of resilience into all aspects of farming systems; looking at agroecological land-management, shortening supply chains, and resilient financial practices.
 Support includes a transition toolkit, 1-1 peer support and farmer to farmer webinars.
 Visit this page to sign up.